neetjn/python-inject-practice/README.md

 * "instance" injection using **python-inject**.
 This injection strategy allows me to pull a binded dependency by object type from my injector given my configuration.
 See: [instance_injection.py](https://github.com/neetjn/python-inject-practice/instance_injection.py)

-* "attribute" injection **python-inject**.
+* "attribute" injection using **python-inject**.
 This injection strategy allows me to bind a dependency from my injector into class instances.
 See: [attribute_injection.py](https://github.com/neetjn/python-inject-practice/attribute_injection.py)

+* "param" injection using **python-inject**.
+This injection strategy allows me to inject dependencies into methods by param position or key.
+See: [param_injection.py](https://github.com/neetjn/python-inject-practice/param_injection.py)

 ## What I've Learned